AMS application configuration

 Application properties file

-To edit the configuration file directly, navigate to the file located at
+The application settings can also be modified by editing the configuration file directly.
+Navigate to the file located at

 <AMS_DIR>/webapps/<AppName>/WEB-INF/red5-web.properties and open it using your preferred editor.